BTCElectrician/ohmni_oracle/README.md

 # Ohmni Oracle

 This project processes various types of architectural and engineering drawings, including electrical, mechanical, plumbing, and architectural documents.
-It extracts structured data from PDFs using GPT-4-0613 (previously referred to as GPT-4o-mini).
+It extracts structured data from PDFs using gpt-4o-mini.

 ## Setup